ComputeStacks/terraform-cs-upcloud/README.md

 * Specify how many nodes you want (we recommend 1, 3, or 5).
 If you need more resources, consider increasing the plan size, or creating multiple availability zones.
 * Choose your regions

+Copy `providers.tf.sample` to `providers.tf` and adjust.

 ## (Optional) Auto-configure DNS

 You may wish to automatically configure your DNS records by using a terraform dns provider.
-Included here is an example file, `dns.tf.sample`.
-You may copy that to `dns.tf` and adjust accordingly.
+Included here is an example file using CloudFlare, `dns_cloudflare.tf.sample`.
+You may copy that to `dns_cloudflare.tf` and adjust accordingly.
+You will also need to adjust your `providers.tf` file to include the CloudFlare modules.

 By default, you will see the required DNS settings under `result/`.